-First, it’s important to remember that there are plenty of ingredients you can use to achieve a great soil mix for snake plants.
+First, it’s important to remember that plenty of ingredients can be used to achieve a great soil mix for snake plants.
 Additionally, the plant’s needs may vary slightly depending on its location and other environmental factors.

 Components of a Snake Plant Potting Mix

 Potting Soil – the soil provides the basic framework for your potting medium.
 Ideally, you want something light, aerated in texture, and comprising organic and aged natural matter.